georgiohelou/ML/readme.md

         2. Place these folders alongside ``code`` (overwrite if necessary)
         3. Run ``MLP_pipeline_with_feature_loading.py``

-Do not hesitate to email us if there are any difficulties :).
+Do not hesitate to email us if you face any difficulty :).

 nathan.pollet@polytechnique.edu, georgio.el-helou@polytechnique.edu, rebecca.jaubert@polytechnique.edu